DataDog/dd-trace-js/MIGRATING.md

 ### Node 12 is no longer supported

-Node 12 has been EOL since April 2022 and is no longer supported.
+Node.js 12 has been EOL since April 2022 and is no longer supported.
 Generally speaking, we highly recommend always keeping Node up to date regardless of our support policy.